Anti-Putin protesters face verdict after 'show trial' in Russia

 The defendants - seven men and one woman, most of them in their 20s - are also charged with rioting.
 By law they could be sentenced to eight years in jail if convicted, though prosecutors have asked for sentences of five to six years.

+Anton said she feared no amount of attention would alter her son's fate because she believed "the order has long since been given and everybody knows what the sentence will be."

+She said when she last visited her son, they made a pact.
+"We agreed that whatever the outcome, we will stand tall and hold our heads high.
+But I don't think I can do it."

-(Additional reporting by Ian Bateson, Alexei Anishchuk and Maria Tsvetkova; Writing by Steve Gutterman; Editing by Gareth Jones and Andrew Heavens)
+(Additional reporting by Alexei Anishchuk and Maria Tsvetkova; Editing by Gareth Jones)